Carroll County Assault Lawyer

 When someone pushes, shoots, or throws an object at someone else, they can be charged with assault.
 Anytime someone unlawfully touches another person without consent, they could face penalties and consequences of the assault.
 A person should immediately contact a seasoned Carroll County assault lawyer to begin building defense strategies.

 If you have been charged with assault in Maryland, it is important that you understand the rights and defenses available to you.
 The charge of criminal assault in Maryland includes the common law crimes of assault, battery, and assault and battery.
-To best understand why you or a loved one is facing prosecution for assault charges, consult a knowledgeable Carroll County lawyer.
+To best understand why you or a loved one is facing prosecution for assault charges, consult a knowledgeable criminal defense attorney.

 Assault is the unlawful touching of another without consent.
 Offensive touching can include: